justiceo/e-dictionary/README.md

 * Tried https://dictionaryapi.dev/, it's based on low-quality wikitionary data.
 * Consider Oxford and Merriam Webster, rate limit issues.
 * Consider scraping definitions off of Google, this would be prone to breakage everytime their CSS rules changes (which happens often).

+### Screenshot example queries
+* Phrase - a stitch in time saves nine.
+* Non english word.
+* A colloquial term.
+* A rare english word with nouns and verbs etc.